MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: METHODS

-The inference pipeline is depicted in Fig.~\ref{fig1}, consisting of four modules: 1) The \emph{motion estimation} module is developed to estimate the head motion information, which is fed to the pseudo siamese network.
+The inference pipeline is depicted in Fig.~\ref{fig1}, consisting of four modules: 1) The \emph{motion estimation} module is developed to estimate the head motion information, which is fed to the pseudo-siamese network.
 2) The \emph{feature aggregation} module is proposed to extract robust head motion features.
-3) The \emph{gradient backpropagation} module can explain the gradient principle of MPSN.
-4) Finally, the \emph{detection network} module decodes the aggregated features to head boxes.
+3) The \emph{gradient backpropagation} module which is presented in Appendix can explain the gradient principle of MPSN.
+4) Finally, The \emph{detection network} module decodes the aggregated features to head boxes.